ImtiazVision/Adobe-Experience-Manager-AEM-/AEM_Notes.md

 The OSGi Framework allows us to create applications by building many independent re-usable components (programs/codes).

-Sling Content Delivery, which demonstrates best practices and incorporates UI concepts.
+**Sling Content Delivery**, which demonstrates best practices and incorporates UI concepts.

-The CRX Content Repository is where all of AEM's data is stored.
+The **CRX Content Repository** is where all of AEM's data is stored.

 When AEM is deployed using the standalone quickstart jar file, the Servlet Engine runs as a bundle within the OSGi framework.